IndieMasco/TechEdWeek6Assignment/READme.md

 For this week's assignment, we're building a gallery, similar to the one we created in Week 2.
 However, this time we'll be using React to develop it.
 I'm really interested to see how building the same application with a new approach will differ from the previous one.
 It'll be a great opportunity to compare the two methods and better understand the advantages of using React.

 - i feel like i'm back at the beginning learning JS from scratch
+- i dont no how i feel about spliting everything up into different files
+- making hand written notes helped
+- i tried a little bit of tailwindcss within Footer.jsx

 # Requirements